-A boutonniere is technically a floral-adorned pin that is affixed to a suit jacket’s left lapel.
-These small bunches of flowers are usually reserved for VIPs, but as you plan for your big day, you might find yourself asking: Who wears a boutonniere at a wedding?
-We’ve compiled a list of the most-likely candidates to receive boutonnieres, but we recommend discussing this with your florist to ensure you honor the right people—and that you stick to your allotted budget (depending on the style, boutonnieres can be time-consuming to make and pricey, so choose wisely!).
+These small bunches of flowers are usually reserved for VIPs, but as you plan for your big day, you might find yourself asking: Who actually needs a wedding boutonniere?
+We’ve compiled a list of the most-likely candidates to receive boutonnieres, but we also recommend discussing this with your wedding florist to ensure you honor the right people—and that you stick to your allotted budget (depending on the style, boutonnieres can be time-consuming to make and pricey, so choose wisely!).
 Here are the basic details to know about wedding boutonnieres, including what they are, who wears them, how they should look, and more.

-When thinking about who wears a boutonniere at a wedding, the groom or grooms should be at the top of the list.
+When thinking about who wears a wedding boutonniere, the groom or grooms should be at the top of the list.
 The groom’s boutonniere may be different and perhaps more elaborate or intricate than the other boutonniere-wearers’ arrangements so that he can truly stand out from the crowd.
 While floral boutonnieres are most common for a groom, we’ve also seen more creative boutonnieres featuring Legos, golf tees, action figures, feathers, guitar picks, pinwheels, and more.
 This is a great way for a groom to show off his personality and interests.

 It also should be noted that, traditionally, the groom pays for the men’s boutonnieres.
 However, if the bride’s family is paying for the florist’s services, they may choose to pay for all flower arrangements, including boutonnieres.